 - Narcotics Anonymous (NA) supports people with a drugs problem.

 - National Association for Children of Alcoholics - information, advice and support for everyone affected by a parent’s drinking.

-- The Royal College of Psychiatry also have a factsheet for carers about alcohol, drugs and addition.
+- The Royal College of Psychiatry also has a factsheet for carers about alcohol, drugs and addition.
 It includes advice on what sort of questions to ask and what this process may involve.